microsoft/DevSkim-Action/README.md

         extra-options: --args --to --devskimAnalyze
 ```
 ## Arguments
-The arguments specified are provided to the [DevSkim CLI's Analyze command](https://github.com/microsoft/DevSkim/wiki/Analyze-Command).
+The arguments specified are provided to the DevSkim CLI's Analyze command.
+See the [DevSkim Wiki](https://github.com/microsoft/DevSkim/wiki/Analyze-Command) for detailed usage instruction.

 ### directory-to-scan
 Relative path in `$GITHUB_WORKSPACE` for DevSkim to Scan.
 Equivalent to the `--source-code` argument to Analyze.